Fr0sT-Brutal/awesome-pascal/README.md

 * [GLibWMI](http://sourceforge.net/projects/glibwmi) is a Component Library for Delphi that encapsulate the classes for access to WMI of Windows in a set of VCL.
 BiosInfo, PrinterInfo, DiskInfo,...
 Allow access WMI Classes: WIN32_Bios, WIN32_Printers, WIN32_DiskDrive.

 * [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap).
 Set of classes to get all the info about a memory of a running process.

+## Unit Testing

+[DUnitX](https://github.com/VSoftTechnologies/DUnitX) is a new test framework, taking ideas from DUnit, NUnit and other test frameworks.
+It is designed to work with Delphi 2010 or later, it makes use of language/RTL features that are not available in older versions of Delphi.

+[DUnit](http://dunit.sourceforge.net/) is a Unit Testing Framework, that has been the standard testing framework for years, the Delphi IDE now ships with this library.

+[DUnit2](http://dunit2.sourceforge.net/) is fork of the DUnit Project that adds several new features.

+[DelphiSpec](https://github.com/RomanYankovsky/DelphiSpec) is a library for running automated tests written in plain language.
+Because they're written in plain language, they can be read by anyone on your team.
+Because they can be read by anyone, you can use them to help improve communication, collaboration and trust on your team.

+[Delphi-Mocks](https://github.com/VSoftTechnologies/Delphi-Mocks) is a simple mocking framework for Delphi XE2 or later.
+Allow you to mock both classes and interfaces for testing.

+[DUnit-XML](https://github.com/VSoftTechnologies/DUnit-XML) is a test runner that allows DUnit Tests to output NUnit compatible XML.

 ## Utilities